Chapter 8: Advanced Techniques

 "Post-incident standup:

-What happened: [Brief summary]
+What happened [Brief summary]

-Root cause: [If known]
+Root cause [If known]

-Immediate actions: [What we did to fix]
+Immediate actions [What we did to fix]

-Post-mortem: [When we'll do blameless retro]
+Post-mortem [When we will do blameless retro]

 Back to normal standups tomorrow.
 Thanks everyone for the response."